-Fortunately, many of the best website builders available today can help you build a website that's fully-functional, rich and responsive website with little or no prior experience.
-Alternatively, a content management system (CMS) like WordPress offers flexibility and freedom.
+Starting to build a website can seem daunting, as the internet is a competitive marketplace, and many beginners aren't coding-savvy, let alone too aware of HTML or CSS.
+Fortunately, many of the best website builders (opens in new tab) available today can help you build a website that's fully-functional, rich and responsive website with little or no prior experience, with easy website builders standing alongside more complex tools.

-Either way, the job will be easier, and your website ultimately more successful, if you have a clear plan of attack.
-We’ve laid out our 10 best tips for when you build a website for the first time, from start to finish, and without all the headaches.
+Whichever option you choose, your job will be easier, and your site ultimately more successful, if you have plan clearly defined before you start.
+Here, we've outlined our 10 best tips for when you build a website from scratch (opens in new tab) for the first time: from start to finish, and without all the headaches.

 Hopefully, if you’re set to build a website for the first time, it’s because you have something to share with the world—a new way of doing things or a fresh perspective on a given topic, or maybe a new product or service that you’ve helped create and believe in.
 Either way, chances are you’ll have plenty of competition—but don’t worry, this is actually a good thing.